jharttech/RpiKiosk_cli/README.md

 These instructions are for the RpiKiosk_cli scripts.
 These scripts were designed to help wth the heavy lifting of creating a kiosk or digital sign using a raspberry pi 2 or 3 with armhf architecture.

+To install Rapian Strech to your pi please go to https://www.raspberrypi.org/downloads/raspbian/ and follow the instructions there.

 DEPENDENCY

 These scripts do not directly depend on any packages.
 However, there are a few packages that will help the user should they want to make further changes.
 The KioskInstall script will look for these and install them if they are not found on your pi.
 If you want to install them before running the script then run the following commands on your pi.